 Adult Cycle Training: Case Studies

-Smart Cycle Training has taught hundreds of adults and children both one-to-one and in small groups.
-Some are complete beginners learning to ride, others are more experienced cyclists improving their skills and awareness.
-Here are a few case studies and interviews with some of the people and groups that we teach.
+Smart Cycle Training has a proud record in teaching hundreds of adults and children both one-to-one and in small groups.
+Some were complete beginners learning to ride, others were more experienced cyclists improving their skills and awareness.
+Here are a few case studies and interviews with some of the people and groups that were previously taught.

 She started learning on the grass in Eaton Park and quickly moved to controlling the bike on pavements and learning to turn.
 She progressed to riding on residential roads and then, after buying her own bike, started cycling to work.
 For someone who doubted that she would ever have the balance or co-ordination to ride a bicycle, she now rides most days.